Register as a nursing associate if you trained outside the EU/EEA

 The application process is split into several stages.
 We’ll ask you to provide information throughout so that we can:

-- confirm you’re eligible to apply and evaluate your qualification to see if it’s comparable to a qualification we’d approve in England
+- confirm you’re eligible to apply and evaluate your qualification to see if it’s comparable to a qualification we’d approve in England - we might ask you to provide a transcript of training, outlining your theory and practice hours, to help us determine whether you’re eligible to apply

 - ensure you meet our health and character requirements to make sure you’re capable of safe and effective practice